Ctrl- or shift-click to select multiple items

 ---|

-The Food Research & Action Center (FRAC) obtained information on schools that have adopted community eligibility during the 2023–2024 school year from state agencies that administer the federal school nutrition programs.
+The Food Research & Action Center (FRAC) obtained information on schools that have adopted community eligibility during the 2024–2025 school year from state agencies that administer the federal school nutrition programs.
 Under federal law, states are required to publish, by May 1 of each year, a list of CEP-eligible and near-eligible schools and districts.
-When the 2023–2024 school year began, CEP-eligible schools and school districts were ones with identified student percentages (ISPs) of at least 40 percent, and near-eligible schools and school districts were those with ISPs between 30 percent and just under 40 percent.
-In October 2023, the U.S. Department of Agriculture (USDA) expanded CEP eligibility to schools and school districts with an ISP of at least 25 percent and classified near-eligible schools and school districts as those with ISPs between 15 percent and just under 25 percent.
-Furthermore, USDA granted states the ability to waive the June 30, 2023 election deadline and allow schools to adopt CEP at the new, lower thresholds until March 31, 2024.
-Twenty-eight states applied for a waiver allowing midyear adoption, although not every state had schools elect to participate in CEP midyear.
+CEP-eligible schools and school districts are ones with Identified Student Percentages (ISPs) of at least 25 percent, and near-eligible schools and school districts are those with ISPs between 15 percent and just under 25 percent.

-To examine CEP participation against eligibility, FRAC compared states' May 2023 eligibility lists to the participation files provided by the state agency upon request.
-In determining district eligibility, FRAC treated a district as eligible if it contained at least one eligible school.
-FRAC treated a school as eligible if it appeared on a state's published eligibility list above the 40 percent threshold, or if it appeared on the participation list below 40 percent ISP.
-Schools that were missing from a state's eligibility list, but appeared on its participation list were treated as eligible.
-Additionally, given the varying allowance for midyear adoption at the 25 percent threshold, only schools that participated below 40 percent ISP were counted toward eligibility.
-Non-participating schools with ISPs lower than 40 percent were not counted toward eligibility.
+To examine CEP participation against eligibility, FRAC compared states' May 2024 eligibility lists to the participation files provided by the state agency upon request.
+In determining district eligibility, FRAC treated a district as eligible if it contained at least one eligible school or at least one already participating school.
+FRAC treated a school as eligible if it appeared on a state's published eligibility list above the 25 percent threshold, or if it appeared on the participation list below 25 percent ISP.
+Schools that were missing from a state's eligibility list, but appeared on its participation list, were treated as eligible.

-Any district, group of schools in a district, or school meeting the applicable ISP — 25 percent in waiver states or 40 percent in non-waiver states — can choose to participate in CEP.
+Any district, group of schools in a district, or school with an ISP equal to or greater than 25 percent is eligible to participate in CEP.
 Identified students include children directly certified for free school meals through data-matching because their households receive assistance from the Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF), or the Food Distribution Program on Indian Reservations (FDPIR).
-Some states participate in the Medicaid Direct Certification Demonstration Project, which allows them to directly certify for free school meals children who are enrolled in Medicaid and belong to a family who meet an income test.
-Identified students are also children who are certified for free meals without an application because they are unhoused, migrant, enrolled in Head Start, or in foster care.
+As of the 2024–2025 school year, 44 states also participate in the Medicaid Direct Certification Demonstration Project, which allows schools in those states to directly certify children for free or reduced-price school meals based on their participation in Medicaid and if their household income falls within applicable eligibility levels for free or reduced-price school meals.
+Identified students are also children who are certified for free meals without an application because they are unhoused, migrant, runaway youth, enrolled in Head Start, or in foster care.

 The schools are color-coded by ISP according to the following legend: